-Coming out The process in which an individual first shares their sexual orientation or gender were assigned at birth instead of their chosen name.
-This is usually considered disrespectful and can cause emotional distress for a patient.
+Coming out The process in which an individual first shares their sexual orientation or gender instead of their chosen name.
+This is considered to be disrespectful and can cause emotional distress for a patient.

-The process of referring to an individual who is transgender as the name they Dead-naming gender identity.
-Most frequently used to describe men.
+The process of referring to an individual as the name they were assigned at birth Dead-naming gender identity.